0n0n0m0uz/Amazon_Market_Research_Network_Graph/README.md

 http://deepyeti.ucsd.edu/jianmo/amazon/index.html
 2. Use the Jupyter Notebook: **Amazon_Data_Exploration.ipynb** to import/download the dataset
 3. Follow the notebook cells in sequential order to clean the dataset
-4. View the summary, data exploration cells to understand the product category at a high-level
+4. View the summary, data exploration cells to understand the product category at a high-level and discover nodes or products of interest and their co-purchasing associations
 5. Export the final category Edgelist to CSV.

 ***